sutharshiv482-coder/Financial-Market-Trends/README.md

 - 📉 Top Tickers by Trade Value (Column Chart)
 - 🎛️ Interactive Filters (Year, Trade Type, Exchange)
 - 💡 Dynamic Business Insights & Highlights

+## 💡 Business Recommendation
+> To improve overall portfolio performance, increase investment in high-performing stocks such as MSFT and the Healthcare sector while reviewing the strategy for low-performing stocks like APL and the Consumer Cyclical sector.
+Adopt the trading practices of top-performing traders, encourage better use of RSI signals to improve trade timing, and maintain a balanced portfolio by combining high-return stocks with lower-volatility investments.
+These actions help businesses allocate capital more effectively, increase profitability, reduce investment risk, optimize trading decisions, and support sustainable business growth through better data-driven decision-making.